umbrella-network/pegasus/README.md

 # Path to a file with On-Chain definitions
 FEEDS_ON_CHAIN_FILE=

-# A corn rule that allows for caching the feeds file
+# A cron rule that allows for caching the feeds file
 FEEDS_CACHE_REFRESH_CRON_RULE=

 # AWS repository for docker containers (dev only)